USER MANUAL BP409C BEKO

 Cautions for cooling and dehumidifying operations:

-- When using functions on cooling and dehumidifying, keep an< interval of at least 3 minutes between each POWER.
+- When using cooling and dehumidifying functions, keep an interval of at least 3 minutes between each POWER.

 - Power supply meets the requirements.
 The socket is for AC use.